alejmedinajr/alejmedinajr/README.md

 - 🌱 I’m currently learning **App development**
 - 👯 I’m looking to collaborate on anything interesting
 - 💬 Ask me about **Undergraduate Research!**
-- 📫 How to reach me: Email me!
+- 📫 How to reach me: Email me @alex.m@alexmedina.com
 - ⚡ Fun fact: My favorite movie of all time is The Matrix (1999)